 Date Discovered August 8, 2017

-An attacker can leverage this issue to execute arbitrary code in the context of the currently logged-in user.
-Failed exploit attempts will likely result in denial of service conditions.
+An attacker can exploit this issue to execute arbitrary code in the context of an affected system.
+Failed exploit attempts may result in a denial of service condition.

 - Microsoft Windows Server 2008 R2 for Itanium-based Systems SP1

 - Microsoft Windows Server 2008 R2 for x64-based Systems SP1

 - Microsoft Windows Server 2008 for 32-bit Systems SP2

 - Microsoft Windows Server 2008 for Itanium-based Systems SP2

 - Microsoft Windows Server 2008 for x64-based Systems SP2